 “Are you ready for the hearing?”
 I asked.

-“Uh-huh.
+“Yup.
 Mr. Wong answered all my questions about what it was about and what I’d be asked.
-I’ll answer the questions the judge asks me and won’t add anything that’s not part of the answer.
+I’ll answer the questions the judge asks me and won’t add anything that’s not part of the question.
 Should I say my mom’s dead if he asks?”